asciamanna/asciamanna.github.io/_drafts/the-clean-code-katas.md

 ## The Clean Code Kata

 This kata is similar to études [James Shore](http://www.jamesshore.com/) introduced to a team I worked on.
-These études were designed to help developers read, understand, and explain the purpose of code by diagramming and presenting it to the team in a relatively short period of time.
+These études were designed to help developers quickly read, understand, and explain the purpose of code by diagramming and presenting it to the team in a relatively short period of time.
 After doing these for a short time I realized how much easier these were when the code was well designed.
 So I decided to follow a similar practice for these katas to help sell the idea that clean code matters.

 ### Practice

 1. Have the team split into groups of no more than five developers.
-Ensure that they all have access to the source code and have a whiteboard nearby.
+Ensure that they all have access to the source code and have a whiteboard accessible.
 Each developer should go through the codebase and pick a class to investigate.
 As developers get more comfortable with this kata you can open it up to groups of classes.
 The only restriction you should put on them is that it should not be code that they have worked on in the past six months.
 In a problematic codebase most likely any class will suffer from some, if not all of the clean code violations.

-2. Give them some time to look at the class (approximately 15 minutes should be sufficient at first but you should decrease this over time).
+2. Give them some time to look at the class (approximately ten minutes should be sufficient at first but you should decrease this over time).
 Specifically they should be looking at the following things for each class:

 * Its unit tests (or lack thereof) and the names of the unit test cases that exercise the class' public methods
 * Its public methods